A Guide to Choosing the Best Processor (CPU)

 What is a processor (or CPU – Central Processing Unit)?

-In simple words, a CPU (Central Processing Unit) works as a brain of a computer.
-Without the CPU, none of the software on the hard drive would work, and a laptop would be pointless.
+Quite similar to the brain of a human body, a CPU (Central Processing Unit) works as a brain of a computer.
+Without the CPU, none of the software on the hard drive would work, and a PC would be pointless.

 The CPU makes everything run by processing instructions and passing information between different parts of your computer.